g-serban/projects/README.md

 # projects
 This is a repository containing all the projects I've worked on until now and future projects I plan to build

+0. I plan to do 100 exercises when I'm done with the course I'm doing online right now: https://github.com/g-serban/Python-exercises

 1. madlibs v1 : https://github.com/g-serban/madlibs

 2. madlibs v2 : https://github.com/g-serban/madlibs_v2